AviatrixSystems/Docs/HowTos/FAQ.rst

 https://public\_IP\_address\_of\_the\_controller\_instance

-Login with the username “admin.”
-The first-time password is the private IP address of the controller instance.
+Log in with the username “admin.”
+The first-time password is the private IP address of the Controller instance.
 You are required to change the password at your first login.

 If you are using an Aviatrix Hosted Service (AHS), following the instructions sent to you to access.